 That is why you should schedule regular checkups and preventive exams as soon as possible.
 Keep your health monitored by your trusted physician, exercise as often as possible and commit to a wholesome diet.
 That way, you will limit your health-related expenses and enjoy your retirement to the fullest.

 For most Americans, having enough money put aside for a properly carefree retirement is not a reality.
 Social Security benefits have a large part to play in the relative comfort retirement can offer you, but the longer you put off drawing from those benefits, the better.

 And remember, there are plenty of financial advisors out there who may not have your best interests at heart.
-With more and more Houston, Texas and Longview, Texas residents entering retirement age, it is up to you to be discerning and wise with all of your financial decisions.
+With more and more Texas and Oklahoma residents entering retirement age, it is up to you to be discerning and wise with all of your financial decisions.

 We're happy we can give you tips on how to retire successfully and other money-related topics.
 Keep reading the Atlas Credit blog for more tips and financial advice each week!